ganeti/ganeti/man/gnt-instance.rst

     Any other option to the KVM hypervisor, useful tweaking anything that Ganeti doesn't support.

+machine\_version
+    Valid for the KVM hypervisor.

+    Use in case an instance must be booted with an exact type of machine version (due to e.g. outdated drivers).
+In case it's not set the default version supported by your version of kvm is used.

 The ``-O (--os-parameters)`` option allows customisation of the OS parameters.
 The actual parameter names and values depends on the OS